Everything (software): Security concerns

 Because Everything requires access to the NTFS change journal, it must run with administrator privileges, either in a privileged user account or as a Windows service.
 As a Windows service it can expose search functionality to accounts without administrator privileges.
-However, Everything does not filter search results by client privileges before displaying them, so that every user can see every file on a volume.
-Furthermore opening the file or running an executable will launch the file with its own credentials rather than with the user's own credentials.
-Although there may be a way to prevent privilege escalation when opening a file, there is no obvious remedy to prevent one user from listing the private files in another user's account.
+However, Everything does not filter search results by client privileges before displaying them, so that every user can see every file names on a volume.

 Development status

 No updates of Everything were issued from November 2009 to January 2013.
 Since then the program has received many updates.

 Similar alternatives

 These alternative and also free search engines use the same technique of reading the NTFS index directly: